 Donate

-Ihor Kostec’kyj was just one example of several hundred thousand individuals who were taken by the Nazi-Army from occupied eastern European territories and had to work as so-called “Ostarbeiter”, slaves in the Nazis service, in the German war industry.
-Before the war, Kostec’kyj was an intellectual, who – though born in Kyiv, Ukraine – had little consciousness of his “Ukrainiennes” before the fall of Carpatho-Ukraine in 1938 and was involved in several cultural, artistic and creative projects and initiatives.
-When he was mobilized to the Soviet Red Army with the start of the German invasion on the Soviet Union in 1941, Kostec’kyj was already in the process of changing his Russian sounding name “Iwan Merzljakov” to his, since then used, pen name “Ihor Kostec’kyj”.
-After the fall of Vinnytsia to the German army, Kostec’kyj was used by the Germans as an editor for the “Vinnyc’ki Visti”, a German occupation newspaper for the local population.
+Ihor Kostetskyi was just one example of several hundred thousand individuals who were taken by the Nazi Army from occupied eastern European territories and had to work as “Ostarbeiter” in the German war industry.
+Before the war, Kostetskyi was an intellectual who – though born in Kyiv, Ukraine – had little consciousness of his “Ukrainiennes” before the fall of Carpatho-Ukraine in 1938 and was involved in several cultural, artistic, and creative projects and initiatives.
+When he was mobilized to the Soviet Red Army at the start of the German invasion of the Soviet Union in 1941, Kostetskyi was already in the process of changing his Russian-sounding name “Ivan Merzljakov” to his, since then used, pen name “Ihor Kostetskyi.”
+After the fall of Vinnytsia to the German army, he was used by the Germans as an editor for the “Vinnytski Visti,” a German occupation newspaper for the local population.

-Kostec’kyjs documents, written immediately after the war, nevertheless showed that he was seemingly no prisoner of war when he was taken from the city of “Winniza” (the authorities meant the Ukrainian city of Vinnytsia) and arrived in Germany on June 08, 1943.
-According to the historian Marko Robert Stech, Kostec’kyj was taken when he reported himself for duty to prevent a friend of him being taken instead.
-Via a transit camp in the city of Soest, he was then taken to the city of Bochum to work as an unskilled laborer in the “Hordel’sche Kruppwerke” metal plant.
-Working conditions in these plants were inhuman and the amount of people who died during such works were immensely high.
-Kostec’kyj however survived, most likely because the authorities in Nazi-German got aware again of his literary experience and decided to move him away from the hard labor in the metal plant and instead employ him in the “Vineta Propagandadienste”, first in Berlin, then in the city of Plauen.
-There he was, according to Stech, in a leading position in charge of publishing the German propaganda newspaper “Dozvillja” which was to be distributed to the other “Ostarbeiter” in German forced labor camps and plants.
-He seemingly stopped working at the Vineta-office in Plauen on July 6, 1944 and his further faith was unknown until he “re-appeared” in the Bavarian city of Fürth just after the end of the war, which prevented him from being forcefully repatriated to the Soviet Union where he would most likely have suffered from imprisonment, deportation or even execution because of his sheer service, even though unfree and forced, in the apparatus of the German war industry.
+Kostetskyi’s documents, written immediately after the war, nevertheless showed that he was seemingly no prisoner of war when he was taken from the city of “Winniza” (the authorities meant the Ukrainian city of Vinnytsia) and arrived in Germany on June 08, 1943.
+According to the historian Marko Robert Stech, Kostetskyi was taken when he reported himself for duty to prevent a friend of him from being taken instead.
+Via a transit camp in Soest, he was then taken to Bochum to work as an unskilled laborer in the “Hordel’sche Kruppwerke” metal plant.
+Working conditions in these plants were inhuman, and the amount of people who died during such work was immensely high.
+Kostetskyi, however, survived, most likely because the authorities in Nazi-German became aware again of his literary experience and decided to move him away from the hard labor in the metal plant and instead employ him in the “Vineta Propagandadienste,” first in Berlin, then in the city of Plauen.
+There he was, according to Stech, in a leading position in charge of publishing the German propaganda newspaper “Dozvillja,” which was to be distributed to the other “Ostarbeiter” in German forced labor camps and plants.
+He seemingly stopped working at the Vineta office in Plauen on July 6, 1944, and his further faith was unknown until he “re-appeared” in the Bavarian city of Fürth just after the end of the war, which prevented him from being forcefully repatriated to the Soviet Union where he would most likely have suffered from imprisonment, deportation or even execution because of his sheer service, even though unfree and forced, in the apparatus of the German war industry.

 From the city of Fürth, he ended up in a Displaced Person Camp for Ukrainians in Bavaria, where he was finally able again to express his own beliefs and, at least in theory, to publish media with messages that he really wanted to send out to the world instead of writing propaganda newspapers.

-Kostec’kyj himself, who for some reason transcribed his name sometimes as “Eaghor Kostetzky”, also wrote about his experiences of suffering as a forced laborer in the metal plant in a letter to the Arolsen Archives in 1965 where he asked for more documents on his case and an official confirmation of his past as a forced laborer because it could be considered in his supposed process of applying for German citizenship.
+Kostetskyi himself, who for some reason transcribed his name sometimes as “Eaghor Kostetzky,” also wrote about his experiences of suffering as a forced laborer in the metal plant in a letter to the Arolsen Archives in 1965 where he asked for more documents on his case and official confirmation of his past as a forced laborer because it could be considered in his supposed process of applying for German citizenship.

 Title: